RamiSyr/Crypto-Finder/README.md

 <p> 15/5/2017 <br>
 - Fix when the file contains "@" in the search.<br>
 - Added new ransomwares' extensions and notes.</p>
-<p> 10/5/2017
+<p> 10/5/2017 <br>
-- Added new ransomwares' extensions and notes
+- Added new ransomwares' extensions and notes<br>
 - Kill the scan process when exit </p>
-<p> 22/3/2017
+<p> 22/3/2017<br>
-- Added Tool menu and moved "Check For Update" to it.
+- Added Tool menu and moved "Check For Update" to it.<br>
-- Added in Tool Menu "Delete All Files" to delete all detected files.
+- Added in Tool Menu "Delete All Files" to delete all detected files.<br>
 - Added the ammount of detected files in Status Bar</p>
 <p> 2/2/2017
-- Added new ransomwares' extensions and notes.
+- Added new ransomwares' extensions and notes.<br>
 - Currect the updating process to replace the old version of the program with the new version name.</p>
 <p> 27/12/2016 - Fixed bug when you right click on an empty area in the Result ListView </p>
 <p> 31/10/2016 - Added new ransomwares' extensions and notes</p>